-'''

-Prope

-mail.admin.name

-rty:

-Exam

-mail.admin.name = DSpace Administrator

-ple

-Value:

-Name associated with the mail.admin email address.

-Exam

-ple

-Value:

-Prope

-alert.recipient

-rty:

-Exam

-alert.recipient = john.doe@myu.edu

-ple

-Value:

-Infor

-Enter the recipient for server errors and alerts.
-This property is optional and defaults to the ${mail.admin} setting
+Infor matio nal Note: Enter the recipient for server errors and alerts.

-matio

-nal

-Note:

-registration.notify

-Prope

-rty:

-registration.notify = mike.smith@myu.edu

-Exam

-ple

-Value:

-Infor

-Enter the recipient that will be notified when a new user registers on DSpace.
-This property is optional & defaults to no value.

-matio

-nal

-Note:

-Prope

-mail.charset

-rty:

-Exam

-mail.charset = UTF-8

-ple

-Value:

-Infor

-Set the default mail character set.
-This may be over-ridden by providing a line inside the email template '#set($charset =

-matio

-"encoding")'.
-Otherwise this default is used.

-nal

-Note:

-Prope

-mail.allowed.referrers

-rty:

-Exam

-mail.allowed.referrers = localhost

-ple

-Value:

-Infor

-A comma separated list of hostnames that are allowed to refer browsers to email forms.
 This property is optional.
-UNSUPPORTED in DSpace

-matio

-7.0

-nal

-Note:

-Prope

-mail.extraproperties

-rty:

-Exam

-Example which can fix "Could not convert socket to TLS" errors (i.e. SMTP over TLS)

-ple

-mail.extraproperties = mail.smtp.socketFactory.port=587, \

-Value:

-mail.smtp.starttls.enable=true, \

-mail.smtp.starttls.required=true, \

-mail.smtp.ssl.protocols=TLSv1.2

-Different example of using SSL for your Mail libary

-mail.extraproperties = mail.smtp.socketFactory.port=465, \

-mail.smtp.socketFactory.class=javax.net.ssl.SSLSocketFactory, \

-mail.smtp.socketFactory.fallback=false

-'''

-Infor matio nal Note: If you need to pass extra settings to the Java mail library.
+Prope rty: registration.notify Exam ple Value: registration.notify = mike.smith@myu.edu Infor matio nal Note: Enter the recipient that will be notified when a new user registers on DSpace.
+This property is optional.
+Prope rty: mail.charset Exam ple Value: mail.charset = UTF-8 Infor matio nal Note: Set the default mail character set.
+This may be over-ridden by providing a line inside the email template ' charset: <encoding></encoding> ', otherwise this default is used.
+Prope rty: mail.allowed.referrers Exam ple Value: mail.allowed.referrers = localhost Infor matio nal Note: A comma separated list of hostnames that are allowed to refer browsers to email forms.
+Default behavior is to accept referrals only from dspace . hostname .
+This property is optional.
+Prope rty: mail.extraproperties Exam ple Value: mail.extraproperties = mail.smtp.socketFactory.port=465, \ mail.smtp.socketFactory.class=javax.net.ssl.SSLSocketFactory, \ mail.smtp.socketFactory.fallback=false Infor matio nal Note: If you need to pass extra settings to the Java mail library.
 Comma separated, equals sign between the key and the value.
 This property is optional.

-Prope rty: mail.server.disabled

-Exam ple Value: mail.server.disabled = false

-Infor matio nal Note: An option is added to disable the mailserver.
+Prope rty: mail.server.disabled Exam ple Value: mail.server.disabled = false Infor matio nal Note: An option is added to disable the mailserver.
 By default, this property is set to 'false'.
 By setting value to 'true', DSpace will not send out emails.
 It will instead log the subject of the email which should have been sent.
 This is especially useful for development and test environments where production data is used when testing functionality.
 This property is optional.

-Prope rty: mail.session.name

-Exam ple Value: mail.session.name = myDSpace

-Infor matio nal Note: Specifies the name of a javax.mail.Session object stored in JNDI under java:comp/env/mail .
+Prope rty: mail.session.name Exam ple Value: mail.session.name = myDSpace Infor matio nal Note: Specifies the name of a javax.mail.Session object stored in JNDI under java:comp/env/mail.
 The default value is "Session".

 Prope rty: default.language

 Exam ple Value: default.language = en_US

-Infor matio nal Note: If no other language is explicitly stated in the submission-forms.xml , the default language will be attributed to the metadata values.
-See also Mul tilingual Support
+Infor matio nal Note: If no other language is explicitly stated in the input-forms.xml , the default language will be attributed to the metadata values.

-Prope rty: mail.message.headers

-Exam ple Value: mail.message.headers = subject mail.message.headers = charset

-Infor matio nal Note: When processing a message template, setting a Velocity variable whose name is one of the values of this configuration property will add or replace a message header of the same name, using the value of the variable as the header's value.
-See "Templates can set message headers".

-Prope rty: mail.welcome.enabled

-Exam ple Value: mail.welcome.enabled = true

-Infor matio nal Note: Enable a "welcome letter" to the newly-registered user.
-By default this is false.
-See the welcome email template.